 Board of Directors

-Vero Beach, FL
+Vero Beach, Florida

-Amberly C. Paradoa, DPM, is board certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery by the American Board of Foot and Ankle Surgery.
+Amberly C. Paradoa, DPM, is Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery by the American Board of Foot and Ankle Surgery.
 She is also a fellow of the American College of Foot and Ankle Surgeons.
-Dr. Paradoa is president of Advanced Foot & Ankle of Indian River, a successful group practice in Vero Beach and Sebastian, Florida.
+Dr. Paradoa is President of Advanced Foot & Ankle of Indian River, a successful group practice in Vero Beach and Sebastian, Florida.